 appPath: Directory of the application within the solution and name of the executable (

 depends: Dependencies.
 A command line application does not add any dependencies by default, unlike desktop applications.
 We recommend including, at least, a dependency with Core ("core") since it contains a great variety of functions that can facilitate development.
-In SDK reference you have a diagram of the libraries included in the package and their dependencies.
+In The Big Picture you have a diagram of the libraries included in the package and their dependencies.

 NRC_PACKED.
 Resource distribution.